joshuafontany/TW5-JsonMangler/readme.md

 ## For Node served from TiddlyWiki's plugin folder (tiddlywiki on node.js, Bob on node.js, etc):

-Use Git to clone my `master` repository into a folder in your TiddlyWiki5 repo's plugin folder, then setup folders for the required plugins above.
+Use Git to clone my `master` repository into a folder in your TiddlyWiki5 repo's plugin folder, then setup folders for the required plugins or import them as above.

-Alternately, and more simply, you can use single-file `plugin.info` versions under node,js, which are found in the Releases tab.
+Alternately, you can use the minified single-file `plugin.info` versions under node,js, which are found in the Releases tab.

 Go to [Json Mangler Github Releases](https://github.com/joshuafontany/TW5-JsonMangler/releases) and download the latest *.zip file.